-The executives are not entitled to the Compensation Payments subsequent to a change in control if their termination is: (i) by Promus for cause (as defined), (ii) a result of retirement or disability, or, except for Mr. Rose and Mr. Satre, (iii) voluntarily and not for good reason (as defined).
-In the event that an executive becomes entitled to Severance Payments, which are subject to taxation under Section 4999 (the "Excise Tax") of the Code, the severance payments provide that Promus shall pay the executive an additional amount (the "Gross-Up Payment") such that the net amount retained by the executive after deduction of any Excise Tax on the Severance Payments and all Excise Tax and other taxes on the Gross-Up Payment, shall equal the initial Severance Payments, subject to certain exceptions.
+The executives are not entitled to the Promus Compensation Payments subsequent to a change in control if their termination is: (i) by Promus for cause (as defined), (ii) a result of retirement or disability, or, except for Mr. Rose and Mr. Satre, (iii) voluntarily and not for good reason (as defined).
+In the event that an executive becomes entitled to Promus Severance Payments, which are subject to the "Excise Tax," the severance agreements provide that Promus shall pay the executive an additional amount (the "Promus Gross-Up Payment") such that the net amount retained by the executive after deduction of any Excise Tax on the Promus Severance Payments and all Excise Tax and other taxes on the Promus Gross-Up Payment, shall equal the initial Promus Severance Payments, subject to certain exceptions.

-Mr. Rose and Mr. Satre are entitled to the Compensation Payments if, after a change in control of Promus, such executive's employment terminates involuntarily or he resigns.
-The other executives are entitled to the Compensation Payments subsequent to a change in control of Promus if the executive's employment is terminated involuntarily or if the executive resigns with good reason (as defined).
+Mr. Rose and Mr. Satre are entitled to the Promus Compensation Payments if, after a change in control of Promus, such executive's employment terminates involuntarily or he resigns.
+The other executives are entitled to the Promus Compensation Payments subsequent to a change in control of Promus if the executive's employment is terminated involuntarily or if the executive resigns with good reason (as defined).

-In addition, the severance agreements each provide that in the event of a potential change in control of Promus (as defined below): (i) Promus will deposit in escrow a sum of money sufficient to fund the Severance Payments in the event of a change in control of Promus, and (ii) each executive will agree to remain in the employ of Promus for a certain period of time.
-A potential change in control of Promus is defined to occur whenever (i) Promus, (ii) any person publicly announces an intention to take action which would result in change of control of Promus, (iii) any person, other than the trustee of an employee benefit plan of Promus, who is or becomes a beneficial owner of 9.5% of the combined voting power of Promus's then outstanding securities, increases his beneficial ownership of such securities by 5% or more over the percentage previously owned on the date of the severance agreement, or (iv) the Promus Board adopts a resolution to the effect that a potential change in control of Promus has occurred.
+In addition, the severance agreements each provide that in the event of a potential change in control of Promus (as defined below): (i) Promus will deposit in escrow a sum of money sufficient to fund the Promus Severance Payments in the event of a change in control of Promus, and (ii) each executive will agree to remain in the employ of Promus for a certain period of time.
+A potential change in control of Promus is defined to occur whenever (i) Promus enters into an agreement which would result in a change in control of Promus, (ii) any person publicly announces an intention to take action which would result in change of control of Promus, (iii) any person, other than the trustee of an employee benefit plan of Promus, who is or becomes a beneficial owner of 9.5% of the combined voting power of Promus's then outstanding securities, increases his beneficial ownership of such securities by 5% or more over the percentage previously owned on the date of the severance agreement, or (iv) the Promus Board adopts a resolution to the effect that a potential change in control of Promus has occurred.